Xavierete/Xavierete/README.md

 ## Projects

+### SkillUp

-**SkillUp** is a cutting-edge iOS application designed to help users elevate their professional profiles by offering a range of courses, events, and subscription plans.
+A cutting-edge iOS application designed to help users elevate their professional profiles by offering a range of courses, events, and subscription plans.
 Available from **iOS 18**, the app integrates seamlessly with **Apple Intelligence** to personalize the experience and boost your learning journey.

-## Features
+### Features

 - **Diverse Courses**: Access a variety of courses in communication, creativity, productivity, leadership, and more.
 - **Events**: Stay up-to-date with industry events, workshops, and webinars to sharpen your skills.